Automattic/themes/specials/readme.txt

 == Copyright ==

-Specials is based on The MENU (https://github.com/wordpress/the-menu/), (C) the WordPress team, [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)
+Specials is based on MyMenu (https://github.com/wordpress/mymenu/), (C) the WordPress team, [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)

-The MENU WordPress Theme, (C) 2023 the WordPress team The MENU is distributed under the terms of the GNU GPL.
-The MENU is based on Block Canvas (https://github.com/Automattic/themes/tree/trunk/block-canvas), (C) Automattic, [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by